 In the tradition of the slab-justified design trend, here’s a wedding invitation that combines two geometric fonts to get the look: Vast Shadow and Roboto Condensed.
 To get the look, they were stack with the help of keylines.

-You can find more fonts for your wedding invite all over the web — and they’re free!
-If you have Canva for Work, you can upload fonts in the system and use them for any of your designs.
+You can find more fonts for your wedding invite all over the web—and they’re free!
+If you have Canva Pro, you can upload fonts in the system and use them for any of your designs.

 We’ve put together five fonts that can be used for traditional or modern wedding themes.
 Happy designing!